New Kid On The Block

 There are very simple things to comprehend before we go all anti on the very thing that’s killing the dollar and breaking the unforgiving, systemic chain around our necks.

-They will naturally use the media and its biased reflection of morality as the tool to do so, as it has worked incredibly well in the past.
-But what happens when the media itself is set up on a blockchain network and those questionable quotes and opinions are attached to the author with their permanent signature and full liability for the disinformation with all links to the source of their lies?
-Oh, they don’t want this.
+They will naturally use the media and morality as the tool to do so as it has worked incredibly well in the past.
+But what happens when the media itself is set up on a blockchain network and those questionable quotes and opinions are attached to the author with their permanent signature and full liability for the disinformation, with all links to the sources of their lies, nobody wants that?

 About The Saviour

-There’s also the atheist sitting in hope that trusty Steven Hawkins will keep thinking for him and identify a reachable rock inside of a Goldilocks zone somewhere in the heavens to propel him safely through space to start screwing up another organic solar system.
-All this dependent on god particle dimension manipulating technology that science says doesn’t really exist.
+There’s also the atheist sitting in hope that trusty Steven Hawkins will think overtime and identify a reachable rock inside of a Goldilocks zone somewhere in the heavens to propel them through space, only to start screwing up another organic solar system.
+All this dependent on god particle dimension-manipulating, technology that science says doesn’t really exist.
 I mean is it possible to find God’s system without believing she exists?

-And of course, there’s silly me taking both of their views as non-literal metaphors and looking to find my sun of God in helio-space exploration while seeking Christ in technology.
-And Oh! have we found her.
+And of course, there’s the rest, taking both the views as non-literal metaphors and looking to find the sun of God in helio-space exploration while seeking Christ in technology.
+And Oh! has she returned.

-At the beginning of the millennium, BBc (before bitcoin), the Limewire BitTorrent popped up as an early Peer 2 Peer system using the Gnutella network.
+At the beginning of the millennium, BBC (before bitcoin), the Limewire BitTorrent popped up as an early Peer 2 Peer system using the Gnutella network.
 It was my first introduction to decentralised p2p.
-Imagine, rather than the longwinded act of searching various websites to get to a file online you could simply extract files from another computer, anywhere in the world using the internet browser only as a bridge to connect the two computers together, with full encryption and all in one location.
-This was really the birth of decentralised transactions online.
-The benefits were simply that it cut out the middle dood, it’s much faster and poos on regulations.
+Imagine, rather than the long-winded act of searching various websites to get to a file online you could simply extract files from another computer, anywhere in the world, using a torrent only as a bridge to connect the two computers together, with full encryption, all in one location.
+This was really the birth of decentralised online trade.
+As it grew the benefits far outweighed the risk which were: simply to cut out the middle-man (browser), it was much quicker, anonymous and pood on regulations.

-Unfair, you may say, especially with intentions of piracy but in the way that cryptocurrency works the intentions are often geared towards freedom and convenience and you will see this common theme with those who generally take an interest in cryptocurrencies and/or Blockchain technologies.
-The security is already built into the code, so that’s one greedy middleman that is no longer necessary.
+Unfair, you may say, especially with intentions of piracy but in the way that today’s blockchain/cryptocurrency works, the intentions are freedom and convenience and you will see this common theme with those who generally take an interest in cryptocurrencies and/or Blockchain technologies.
+The security is already built into the code, so that’s one greedy go-between that is no longer necessary.

-If you doubt its exigency I suggest you look back at how trade security regulations have benefited only privileged groups with no real concern for the meekest of our humankind, leaving everyone but the privileged on the outside.
+If you doubt its exigency I suggest you look at how trade security regulations benefit only privileged groups with no real concern for the meekest of our humankind, leaving everyone but the privileged on the outside.

-Unless you work a 9-5 for enjoyment alone the blockchain and its unique type of sharing may not appeal to you but if like most others, you have to work to put food on your family, (to quote the first jester in office George W. Bush), keep the roof over your head and avoid poor health, then you need to carefully study the wonderful possibilities of this revolution.
-It puts the power in your hands and will help to balance the books with certainty and they know it.
+Unless you work a 9-5 for enjoyment alone the blockchain and its unique type of sharing may not appeal to you but if, like most others, you have to work to put food on your family, (to quote the first jester in office George W. Bush), keep the roof over your head and avoid poor health, you need to study the wonderful possibilities of this revolution; it puts the power in your hands and will balance the books with certainty and they know it.

 In 2008 the domain Bitcoin.org was registered online.
 Later that year a bitcoin whitepaper on a Peer-to-Peer electronic cash system was posted to a cryptography mailing list by Satoshi Nakamoto.
 In 2009 the first block called The Genesis Block was mined by the author.
 In 2010, Nakamoto handed the network alert key and control of the Bitcoin Core code repository over to Gavin Andresen, who later became lead developer at the Bitcoin Foundation.
 Shortly after that Nakamoto disappeared and was never heard from again although, in reality, nobody had ever physically seen him.
-Andreson claims that it may have been after he told him that he had a meeting with the CIA.
+Andresen claims that it may have been after he told him that he had a meeting with the CIA.
 Well, who could blame him?
-I’d have probably done the same, maybe faster.

 So if the creator of Bitcoin, be it man or a machine, had government ties then they’ve created a tool to wipe out deception and quite possibly the government as this contradicts the ethos of government that exists to resolve conflict, now investing in conflict to justify its presence and remain significant.

-Even a child would hope that having endured decades would produce a sagacious man that would rather lose everything he has in order to see the world with a fair system of barter simply because that’s the way it should be.
-Yet these boys in grey suits would rather the world lose everything it has–people, vegetation and fresh air too–for them to keep a grip on the planet’s system of trade.
-What a heavy karma baring ambition.
+Even a child would hope that having endured decades of life lessons would grow out of that experience a sagacious soul that would rather lose everything they have in order to see the world with a fair system of barter, simply because that’s the way it should be.
+Yet these toddlers in big grey clothes would rather the world lose everything it has–people, vegetation, water and fresh air too–for them to keep a grip on the planet’s faux system of trade.
+What a suspicious, heavy karma-baring ambition.

 Their overall investment is in the segregation of people, the spreading of fear and the satisfaction of knowing that the world community will always be divided and steered by their media.
-These are the ones that have unwittingly created these currencies as a solution to their plunging the world into darkness.
-So in an impalpable sense, it ‘was’ created by the government as an answer to their greed.
+They’ve unwittingly created this digital trade, so in an impalpable sense, it was created by the government as an answer to their relentless greed.

-Ironically the legacy that they will share is only to make one thing certain: The word ‘Bank’ that we used to describe as a storage place for money will soon be an entry in the Urban Dictionary as a curse word.
+Ironically, the legacy that they will share is only to make one thing certain: The word ‘Banker’, that used to describe a worker at the money storage place, will one day be a rude entry in the Urban Dictionary.

 With the world trying to phase out Bitcoin and China’s ban on Bitcoin mining within China, the fact that they mine 60% of Bitcoin, it makes sense that the ‘Ban’ may well be an attempted takeover.
 Especially as 51% unified mining means a coup.
-A government can hijack the mining operations to ends I don’t even wish to imagine.
+A government can hijack the mining operations to ends I can’t even bear to imagine.